BND Hamburger Icon

 graphic of person drawing a lightbulb

-Every company needs visual assets of some kind to brand their business and attract customers.
-Becoming a freelance graphic designer requires a computer, a design application such as Adobe Illustrator or Canva, and an extensive portfolio of your work.
-You can choose to provide a wide array of graphic design services, or you can offer niche services, such as these:
+Every company needs visual assets to brand its business and attract customers.
+Becoming a freelance graphic designer requires a computer, a design application like Adobe Illustrator or Canva, and an extensive portfolio of your work.
+You can provide a wide array of graphic design services or offer niche services, such as the following:

 • Logos